Death Classification: Line of Duty Death

 The three surviving offenders, Paris McGee, Toyius Taylor and Marcus Floyd, were later arrested.
 Marcus Floyd was charged with 1st degree murder, felony murder, attempt murder and discharge of a firearm.
 On October 19, 2015, Marcus Floyd was found Guilty of the Murder of Officer Wortham, Guilty of the Attempted Murder of Sergeant Wortham, Guilty in the death of co-defendant Brian Floyd and Not Guilty of Discharge of a firearm.
 The Jury’s verdict was based on Floyd’s accountability for the crime.
 The Jury was uncertain if Floyd actually fired a weapon which resulted in the Not Guilty verdict.

 Officer Wortham was waked at A.R.
-Leak and Sons Funeral Home located at 7838 South Cottage Grove Avenue and his funeral mass was held at Trinity United Church of Christ located at 421 West 95th Street.
+Leak and Sons Funeral Home located at 7838 South Cottage Grove Avenue.
+His funeral mass was held at Trinity United Church of Christ located at 421 West 95th Street.
 He was laid to rest on May 28, 2010 in Lincoln Cemetery, 12300 South Kedzie Avenue, Chicago, Illinois.

 Probationary Police Officer Thomas Eugene Wortham IV, born January 20, 1980, received his Probationary Appointment to the Chicago Police Department on June 4, 2007 and he attended the Jackson Street Police Academy.
 Prior to entering the Chicago Police Academy Officer Wortham served with the Evergreen Park Police Department for eight months.
 Officer Wortham was still a Probationary Police Officer at the time of his death.
 His probationary status was extended due to him deploying while serving in the U.S. Army National Reserve.
 Time on leave away from the Department did not count towards his 18 month probationary period.